doomjuantoo/docs/InstallingDrivers.md

     sudo dnf repository-packages rpmfusion-nonfree-nvidia-driver info If several NVIDIA drivers are loaded, you are good to go.
 Finally, login, connect to the internet, and open the software app.
 Click _Add-ons> Hardware Drivers> NVIDIA Linux Graphics Driver> Install._
+Or alternatively you can put in this command in the terminal to finally install the drivers:
+    sudo dnf install nvidia-drivers

 If you’re using an older GPU or plan to use multiple GPUs, check  [the RPMFusion guide](https://rpmfusion.org/Howto/NVIDIA?highlight=%28CategoryHowto%29)  for further instructions.
 Finally, to ensure a successful reboot, set “WaylandEnable=false” in  _/etc/gdm/custom.conf_, and make sure to avoid using secure boot.